Blog Menu

 Subdomains: These are sections of a website that operate under a main domain.
 For instance, blog.yourwebsite.com could be a subdomain for a blog, while m.yourwebsite.com might be for a mobile version.
 Subdomains help create different versions of your website.

 CNAME records: Short for Canonical Name, a CNAME record points a domain name to another domain.
-This helps in directing traffic to the correct address without using a specific IP address.
+This aids in directing traffic to the correct address without using a specific IP address.

 MX records: MX stands for Mail Exchange.
 These records specify the mail servers for a domain, directing where to send and receive emails.

 A records: An A record maps a domain name to an IP address.
-If you only have a hostname and not an IP address, an A record helps by providing the necessary link.
+If you only have a hostname and not an IP address, it helps by providing the necessary link.

 PTR records: PTR stands for Pointer.
-This record maps an IP address to a hostname, essentially performing the reverse function of an A record.
+These records map an IP address to a hostname, essentially performing the reverse function of an A record.

 TXT records: These records store text-based information about a domain.
 They’re often used for additional details like contact information or verification purposes.